MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

 # Migrate datasources to new volumes

-This article provides information on how you can migrate datasources from one volume to another.
+This article provides information on how to migrate datasources from one volume to another.

 There are various reasons why a [volume migration](add-storage.md#migrate-data-to-newly-created-volumes) is required: the underlying storage in the old volume can have fragmentation, or the old volume would have reached the limit of maximum allowed storage size or you want to store your backups on a high-performance underlying storage.

 DPM supports the following two options to migrate data to a new volume:

-- **Full migration (default)**-

-  All the data for a particular data source is migrated from current volume to the new volume.
+- **Full migration (default)** - all the data for a particular data source is migrated from current volume to the new volume.
 The time to complete the migration is based on the size of the protected data source.
 Larger the data source, more time it takes to migrate to the other volume.

-- **Optimized migration**-
+- **Optimized migration** - allows you to move data sources to the new volume much faster.
+The enhanced migration process migrates only the active backup copy (active replica) to the new volume.
+All the new recovery points are created on the new volume while existing recovery points are maintained on the existing volume, and are purged as per the retention policy.

    > [!NOTE]
    > This option is applicable from DPM 2019 UR2 and later versions.

-  Allows you to move data sources to the new volume much faster.
-The enhanced migration process migrates only the active backup copy (active replica) to the new volume.
-All the new recovery points are created on the new volume while existing recovery points are maintained on the existing volume, and are purged as per the retention policy.

   To use this option, first, add the registry key as per the details below: